htb2767/foodOnline/README.md

 ```bash
 python manage.py runserver
 ```
-#### Usage

-Explain how users can interact with your platform, including user registration, vendor registration, and using the various features.
 ## Usage

 - **User Registration**: Users can create accounts to place orders and manage their profiles.